-"No society can function well without able leadership at all its levels, and [DA and BDA] can be no exception.
+No society can function well without able leadership at all its levels, and [DA and BDA] can be no exception.
 But we [DA and BDA members] sometimes cherish the thought that we can do without much personal leadership at all.
-We are apt to warp the traditional idea of 'principles before personalities' around to such a point that there would be no 'personality' in leadership whatever.
+We are apt to warp the traditional idea of "principles before personalities" around to such a point that there would be no "personality" in leadership whatever.
 This would imply rather faceless robots trying to please everybody.

-"A leader in [DA and BDA] service is a man (or woman) who can personally put principles, plans, and policies into such dedicated and effective action that the rest of us naturally want to back him up and help him with his job.
-When a leader powerdrives us badly, we rebel; but when he too meekly becomes an order-taker and he exercises no judgment of his own - well, he really isn't a leader at all."
+A leader in [DA and BDA] service is a man (or woman) who can personally put principles, plans, and policies into such dedicated and effective action that the rest of us naturally want to back him up and help him with his job.
+When a leader powerdrives us badly, we rebel; but when he too meekly becomes an order-taker and he exercises no judgment of his own - well, he really isn't a leader at all.

 From our own literature, Traditions 2 and 9 and ALL of the Concepts are about leadership.
-Here's Concept 9, which is all about leadership:
+Here's Concept 9:

-Concept 9: "Good leaders, together with appropriate methods for choosing them AT ALL LEVELS, are necessary.
-At the world service level, the Board of Trustees assumes primary leadership for DA as a whole."
+Good leaders, together with appropriate methods for choosing them AT ALL LEVELS, are necessary.
+At the world service level, the Board of Trustees assumes primary leadership for DA as a whole.

-The four levels of service in DA and BDA are: personal; meeting (or group, we're a group but not a meeting); Intergroup; and world service.
+The four levels of service in DA and BDA are: personal; meeting (or group, we're a non-registered group of BDA members helping BDA members ... and DA members too; our conference meets twice weekly for six months but is not a meeting); Intergroup; and world service.
 And we have and need leadership at all four levels.